 Since 2010, infested areas around El Portal have been treated with herbicides by National Park Service (NPS) crews with United States Forest Service (USFS) technical support and funding.
 Both NPS and USFS have used hand-pulling (manual control) near waterways where herbicides are not desired.

 The chart below details the reduction in canopy acreage of yellow star-thistle resulting from successful treatments.
 Yellow star-thistle is an annual plant that produces seed with a mean viability of about two to six years.
 As the seed bank is depleted, the acreage will continue to decrease until it is exhausted and the seed is no longer viable.
 On the ground, the annual reduction in canopy acreage is greater than it appears on this chart, because every year additional new populations are found and treated.
-Plans exist to continue the USFS-NPS cooperation through at least 2015 which is the time needed to deplete the seed bank.

-Who Else Has Contributed to Improving the
+Who else has Contributed to Improving the Merced River Canyon?

 Partners are busy in the canyon with complementary work keeping invasive weeds under control.